 Postnatal depression.
 Hormonal fluctuations can cause postnatal depression.
 Postnatal depression, also known as postpartum depression, is depression that happens shortly after you give birth.

-Women with postnatal depression are also more likely to experience PCD.
-The way your estrogen fluctuates your body is more sensitive to estrogen, and that makes you more at risk for postnatal depression.
+Women with postnatal depression are also more likely to experience PCD, most likely because of heightened sensitivity to estrogen.
 Depression can make you feel sad even after enjoyable sex.

 Intimacy and Postcoital Dysphoria